youngfalcon/dbs_final_project/README.md

 Author: Caglar Dogan
 cd2647  N18970424

+For your information: The 'data' and 'models' files directly under the root in this repository are folders in which files downloaded from the azure blob (pre-trained ML models to be read or data to re-train ML models) are stored, as well as newly trained ML models.

 This program is designed to be run with python3.

 Moreover, the 'ODBC Driver 18 for SQL Server' is required for the connections to Azure SQL Server.
 Please see the following website on the directions to run this:

 https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16

 The crucial Django/Azure specific dependencies for this program are: